 - Plan your vacation ahead of time.
 Do not forget that the last-minute purchase and the selection of vacation time influence costs.

 - Make your purchase in bulk to take advantage of discounted prices.
 Careful!
 Not to fall into the marketing trap.
 Buy only what you really need.

 - Take advantage of loyalty programs and tickets that provide discounts and bonuses.

 - Bargain whenever and wherever possible.
 There is a joy in bargaining you need to feel.

-- Purchase second hand items if they are in excellent shape.
-In that way you save a lot of money and invest it on some other necessary items.
+- Purchase second-hand items if they are in excellent shape.
+In that way, you save a lot of money and invest it in some other necessary items.

 - Buyer or Investor?

 It is the age of shopping when it is natural to cheer yourself up by purchasing.
 Many conspicuously flaunt their riches.
 On the other hand, producers need constant buyers.
-Does it matter to you to be a buyer? or you want to save your funds thinking of an investment?
+Does it matter to you to be a buyer?
+Or do you want to save your funds thinking of an investment?

 In fact, this is a unique phase in your life.
 You are pursuing education, learning to self-control your expenses independently.
 The main mission of college years is to attain a degree and pursue a successful profession.
 Therefore, appreciate your time and money in order not to restrain from achieving your goal.
 High-end stores and pricey entertainments are always available even after your college years.

-To sum up, money management activities for college students is a topic that deserves high attention.
+To sum up, money management activities for college students are something that deserves high attention.
 Remember that human beings are adaptable creatures.
 As a result, it is always possible to enhance our financial behavior.
 Achievement-oriented people are more likely to save money, especially for future education.
 Therefore, recognize your abilities, trigger a new meaning in your life, and cultivate the right mindset.
 Never underestimate your abilities and strive to turn money management into a joyful experience.